-At McGill, we are proud to welcome candidates from diverse backgrounds to submit applications to our Faculty of Medicine through an open, inclusive and bilingual system.
+At McGill, we are proud to welcome candidates from diverse backgrounds to submit applications to our Faculty of Medicine and Health Sciences through an open, inclusive and bilingual system.
 All candidates who apply to our programs are assessed based on a standardized, rigorous selection process supported by current best practices and psychometrically valid tools.

 As we embark on a new Admissions season, it is important that all applicants to McGill’s medical school are fully and accurately informed about the selection process, and that any misinformation is addressed at the outset: